-We have never been profitable, and, as of March 31, 2005, we had an accumulated deficit of \$465.1 million and a net loss of \$22.2 million for the three months ended March 31, 2005 and \$76.0 million for the year ended December 31, 2004.
+We have never been profitable, and, as of June 30, 2005, we had an accumulated deficit of \$492.3 million.
 The accumulated deficit has resulted principally from costs incurred in our research and development programs, the write-off of goodwill and general operating expenses.
-We expect to make substantial expenditures and to incur additional operating losses in the future in order to further develop and commercialize our product candidates, including costs and expenses to complete clinical trials, seek regulatory approvals and market our product candidates.
+We expect to make substantial expenditures and to incur increasing operating losses in the future in order to further develop and commercialize our product candidates, including costs and expenses to complete clinical trials, seek regulatory approvals and market our product candidates.
 This accumulated deficit may increase significantly as we expand development and clinical trial efforts.
 Our losses have had, and are expected to continue to have, an adverse impact on our working capital, total assets and stockholders' equity.
 Our ability to achieve and sustain profitability depends upon obtaining regulatory approvals for and successfully commercializing our Technosphere Insulin System, either alone or with third parties.
 We do not currently have the required approvals to market any of our product candidates, and we may not receive them.
 We may not be profitable even if we succeed in commercializing any of our product candidates.
 As a result, we cannot be sure when we will become profitable, if at all.